-There are many things that need to be managed and controlled for a manufacturing process to output reliable, high-performing products.
-Many of these things are highly controlled and have a long history of being studied, measured and contemplated.
+Many things must be managed and controlled for a manufacturing process to output reliable, high-performing products.
+Many of these things are highly controlled and have a long history of being studied, measured, and contemplated.
 There are others, however, that are completely missed due to not realizing their importance and not having the tools available to measure them.

 It’s true what they say: you can’t manage what you don’t measure.